 Who got the gift, who got the plan?

-The movie is about a frustrated African-American TV writer (played by Damon Wayans) who in protest creates a black-faced New Millennium Minstrel Show and inadvertently becomes a hit.
-It is a depiction of the lack of diversity in film and TV industry.
+The movie is about a frustrated African-American TV writer (played by Damon Wayans) who, in protest, creates a black-faced New Millennium Minstrel Show and inadvertently becomes a hit.
+It is a depiction of the lack of diversity in the film and TV industry.
 The movie was released on 8 October 2000, two weeks after the release of the soundtrack.

-2045: Radical Man was re-released on 29 March 2004 on the NPG Music Club compilation The Slaughterhouse and is also the B-side to its single Peace.
+2045: Radical Man was recorded at Paisley Park Studios, and appears as the closing track on the Bamboozled movie soundtrack, but was later re-released on 29 March 2004 on the NPG Music Club digital compilation The Slaughterhouse and is also the B-side to its CD single Peace.

 - Motown Records